jmboehm/Douglass.jl/README.md

 - If other people find the package useful, it may be worth making the package extensible, so that other commands can be added in separate packages

 If you find the package useful or the idea promising, please consider giving it a star (at the top of the page).

+## Related Packages

+- [Tidier.jl](https://github.com/TidierOrg/Tidier.jl) is a set of Julia packages that allow data manipulation and plotting using R's tidyverse syntax.
+If you like tidyverse syntax, this package may be for you.
+- [StataCall.jl](https://github.com/jmboehm/StataCall.jl) is a package to call Stata from Julia
+- [julia.ado](https://github.com/droodman/julia.ado) is a package to call Julia from Stata

 ## Misc